 At the beginning of our hike we went by a small lake with an aqueduct.
 A dam was placed on this lake in Roman times to regulate the water flow into Glanum (mentioned above).

-Further in the hike we frequently walked by groves of olive trees.
+Further in the hike we frequently walked by olive groves full of trees.
 This is France’s largest olive growing appellation, and the olive oil is made under the protective label of Huile d’Olives des Baux de Provence.

 Finally we arrived in the lovely town of Maussaune with its main street and lively square.
 We checked into our hotel, Hotel Pre des Baux.
 The rooms at this hotel surround a large swimming pool.
 They serve a nice and simple breakfast to the room, which we ate outside on our patio.